 - 1 cup shredded coocnut Note 5

-- Set aside 1 tbs of both types of coconut for decorating.
+- Reserve coconut: set aside 1 tbs of both types of coconut for decorating.

-- Add milk chocolate, sweetened condensed milk and butter to a large heatproof jug.
+- Combine: add milk chocolate, sweetened condensed milk and butter to a large heatproof jug.

-- Remove fudge from fridge, set on bench for 10 mins, then use a knife to cut into pieces.
+- Slice: remove fudge from fridge, set on bench for 10 mins, then use a knife to cut into pieces.

-- Note 1 You can use chocolate melts, chocolate bits or a block of cooking chocolate broken into pieces.
+- Note 1 Chocolate: you can use chocolate melts, chocolate bits or a block of cooking chocolate broken into pieces.
 Ensure you measure it using kitchen scales or purchase exact quantity ie 500 grams.

-- Note 2 This is 1 standard tin of sweetened condensed milk.
+- Note 2 Sweetened condensed milk: this is 1 standard tin of sweetened condensed milk.
 I use a spoon to scrape out as much as I can when adding it to the chocolate mix as it is quite thick and tends to 'stick' to the inside of the tin.

-- Note 3 After you have weighed the butter to ensure the correct amount, use a knife and chopping board to cut it into small cubes.
+- Note 3 Butter: after you have weighed the butter to ensure the correct amount, use a knife and chopping board to cut it into small cubes.
 It will melt and mix easier this way (see photo in step by step instructions)

-- Note 4 This is the most common form of coconut sold.
+- Note 4 Coconut: this is the most common form of coconut sold.
 It is short and uniform.
 It will be in the baking aisle with the flours, nuts, dried fruit etc.

-- Note 5 This is a less common but still readily available form of coconut.
+- Note 5 Shredded coconut: this is a less common but still readily available form of coconut.
 It is long bits that are jagged and thick.

-- Note 6 The overhang is so that when the fudge is set, you have something to 'grab' hold of and pull up towards you, lifting the set block of fudge out of the tin.
+- Note 6 Baking paper: the overhang is so that when the fudge is set, you have something to 'grab' hold of and pull up towards you, lifting the set block of fudge out of the tin.